OSHA Violations, Accidents, and Safety Violations

-Northeast Ohio OSHA Violations Accident Lawyer
+Cleveland OSHA Violations Accident Lawyers

 The Occupational Safety and Health Administration (OSHA) is a unit within the Department of Labor created to ensure employees have safe and healthy workplaces.
-Under OSHA, employers must provide a work environment free from safety and health hazards, inform employees about their OSHA rights, provide necessary safety training and provide access to medical exposure records.
+Under OSHA, employers must provide a work environment free from safety and health hazards, inform employees about their OSHA rights, provide necessary safety training, and provide access to medical exposure records.

-The Greater The Workplace Injury, The Greater The Compensation
+The Greater the Workplace Injury, the Greater the Compensation

 Safety regulations exist for a reason – to prevent injury to workers.
 Employees put their health and safety at stake to work hard for their employers.
-If you have been injured due to your employer’s violation of a safety regulation you are entitled to additional compensation above and beyond normal workers’ compensation:
+If you have been injured due to your employer’s violation of a safety regulation you may be entitled to additional compensation above and beyond normal workers’ compensation: